lb-/website/pages/index.md

 ### Youth Alive Queensland
 As a not for profit organisation we built our own in-house ticketing system, saving thousands in sales commissions and leveraging a mobile check-in system that volunteers could use.
-> "LB has added significant value to our organisation throughout his time with us.
-His impact with us is profound" _— Cameron Bennett (Managing Director)_
+>LB has added significant value to our organisation throughout his time with us.
+His impact with us is profound _— Cameron Bennett (Managing Director)_

 ### WRS
 Built a custom Google App Engine system that provided a simple way for WRS to send files to their customer relationship management system XPLAN eliminated an entirely manual process from an existing system.
-> "We would like to thank you for pioneering this system for us.
-It has become an invaluable tool for the business over the years." _— Ross Caruso (Managing Director)_
+>We would like to thank you for pioneering this system for us.
+It has become an invaluable tool for the business over the years. _— Ross Caruso (Managing Director)_

 ### ChaplainWatch
 A multi-user and real-time incident management system for a community organisation offering a professional response to the crises, risks or needs of people.